Themus’s Guide to Wizards (Mod 17)

 - Entangling Force – An 80′ single target 375 magnitude Hold+DOT on a 15s cooldown.
 Every arcane stack extends the duration 0.1s, and every 0.5s of extension adds an additional tick of damage (increasing to 500/625 magnitude at 5/10 stacks).
 The Arcanist leans heavily on this power for boss-rotations with their ability to stack arcane mastery 10 times.
 The Thaumaturge gets a boost to the magnitude of this power from the feat Shatter Strike.
 Putting this power into mastery increases the magnitude by 10%.

 - Icy Terrain – This is a 15′ radius, 200 magnitude point-blank AOE with a 0.8s cast and 17s cooldown.
 In addition to pulsing the damage ten times, it roots targets in the initial cast for 1.5s, and applies Chill with each tick of damage.
-On an Arcanist this can apply Snap Freeze up to 10 times per target, and on Thaumaturge this should proc Rimefire Smolder 10 times (from Chill and Critical Conflagration) at once per second.
+On an Arcanist this can apply Snap Freeze up to 10 times per target, and on Thaumaturge this should proc Rimefire Smolder 10 times (from Chill and Critical Conflagration) at once per second on the main target (closest to center?).
 This is a mainstay of the AOE rotation for both paragon paths.
 When placed on Mastery, in addition to doing 10% more damage, it becomes a placed AOE up to 80′ away.
 Icy Terrain isn’t really a high damage ability–it’s a carrier for lots of procs, which do heavy damage in aggregate.
 Because it’s a stationary AOE, it’s often sub-optimal on boss-fights, where the boss can move out of the effect easily.
 Icy Terrain sometimes fails to hit “floating” enemies reliably as well, so be mindful of this.

 - Ray of Enfeeblement – This is an 80′ range, 350 magnitude DOT, single target 0.34s cast with a 16s cooldown.
 For 10 seconds the target deals 10% less damage.
 On Mastery, the magnitude increases to 385 magnitude and the target takes 10% increased damage from magic & projectile damage.
 For both paragons, this power is typically the best power to run on Mastery for boss fights, as it boosts all damage the wizard does by 10% for 10 out of every 16 seconds.